McGill-DMaS/Kam1n0-Community/documentation/ida-pro-plugin.md

 ### Start The engine

-In this step we need to create a repository and start the Kam1n0 engine.
-Create a repository using the Kam1n0 workbench.
-Click the `new` button and pick a folder for this repository.
-Select `metapc.xml` in the drop-down box as architecture.
-Name this repository anything you like.
+In this step, we need to create a repository and start the Kam1n0 engine.
+To create a repository using the Kam1n0 workbench, click the `new` button and pick a folder for this repository, select `metapc.xml` in the drop-down box as architecture, and assign a name to the repository .
 An example is given in the figure below:

 ![image](https://cloud.githubusercontent.com/assets/8474647/15006258/dfc3b188-119c-11e6-9cfd-058d25654e9b.png)